Appearance and character of Wolfgang Amadeus Mozart: Portraits and paintings of the composer

-Mozarts letzte Tage (Mozart's Last Days) by Hermann von Kaulbach (1873).
+Mozarts letzte Tage (Mozart's Last Days) by Hermann Kaulbach (1873).
 Despite its artistic quality, this portrait was painted eighty-two years after Mozart died, so the composer's physical appearance is not depicted very accurately.

 Currently, there are more than sixty Mozart portraits and pictorial representations of all kinds, despite the fact that many of them show little fidelity to the model.

 Arthur Hutchings expressed his point of view about the contradiction offered by the opposition between the enormous number of artworks that represent the genius and the scarce iconographic value of them with the sentence: "Too many images".
 For his part, Alfred Einstein, also a Mozart specialist, expressed his opinion about these portraits in the following statement:

 We have nothing to give us an idea of Mozart's physical appearance, except for a few mediocre canvases that do not even resemble each other.

 No major painter other than French artist Jean-Baptiste Greuze undertook the task of faithfully reproducing Mozart's physique.
 On the other hand, one of the characteristics of the 18th century as far as painting is concerned was precisely, although only in some schools, the lack of fidelity to the features of the reproduced model.

-All this led the musicologist Arthur Schuring to state in 1923 the following:
+All this led Arthur Schurig to state in 1923 the following:

 Mozart has been the famous composer of whom most fictitious portraits have been made, pictorial material that has contributed, not a little, to confuse later generations about his appearance.

 These statements led the musicologists and art historians to undertake a rigorous analysis of all existing paintings, sketches, drawings, cameos and engravings of the composer.
 The conclusion of this was that only eight works of art, all of them of unequal interest, were produced by authors who knew Mozart directly, or by sketches taken from drawings made from life.
 From this selection, Mozart's "biographical paintings" have been published with more care, generally following the criteria that emerged from this analysis.

 Detail of the unfinished portrait of Mozart at the piano by his brother-in-law Joseph Lange, painted in 1782-1783.
 This is considered by Constanze to be the best of all her husband's portraits.

 Portrait completed by Barbara Krafft in 1819.
 The portrait, despite having been painted almost thirty years after the composer's death, is considered one of his most faithful representations, since the author used as a model three works faithful to the original that Wolfgang's sister made available to her.
 The work was requested from the artist by Joseph Sonnleithner, with the intention of including it in his gallery of composers.